 ON THIS PAGE: You will find a basic drawing of the layers that make up the skin.
-To see other pages, use the menu.
+Use the menu to see other pages.

 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing this type of cancer and ways to help reduce your risk.
-Or, use the menu to choose another section to continue reading this guide.
+It explains the factors that may increase the chance of developing melanoma and ways to help reduce your risk.
+Use the menu to choose a different section to read in this guide.